-Wheel alignment is a term used for adjusting the angle of a vehicles front and rear wheels.
-Throughout a vehicles life the suspension and steering start to wear, wheels take impact from kerbs and pot holes which then disturbs the alignment set up.
-This then causes your tyres to wear ultimately effecting the safety of your vehicle.
+Wheel alignment is a term used for adjusting the angle of the front and in some cases the rear wheels on a vehicle.
+Throughout the life of your vehicle the suspension and steering start to wear, your wheels take impact from kerbs and pot holes which can all disturb the alignment set up.
+This causes your tyres to wear unevenly and ultimately effecting the safety of your vehicle.